Sitting shiva by our lake

 I walked among giants once

-upon a faraway long ago time
+in faraway long ago time

 with an elder wise as a god